karllhughes/learn/_posts/2021-07-28-announcing-social-collateral-from-draft-dev.md

 While the most successful companies we work with employ both strategies for each piece of content they publish, I realized that many of our clients were completely neglecting social media.

-So, last month, we officially started offering **social media collateral to our clients.** To learn more, [book a call with me](https://draft.dev/call), or keep reading to get an overview of this new add-on service.
+So, last month, we officially added **social media collateral to our service offering**.
+To learn more, [book a call with me](https://draft.dev/call), or keep reading to get an overview of our service upgrade.

 ## Social Media Marketing for Developers